How COVID school, screens, stress impacts kids - News 24

 If there’s one thing parents can let go of their guilt about, experts say it’s this.

-A Pew Research Center survey this summer found over 71% of parents in the U.S. with children under the age of 12 were concerned their child was spending too much time in front of a screen.
+A Pew Research Center survey this summer found more than 71% of parents in the U.S. with children under 12 were concerned their child was spending too much time in front of a screen.

 Worried about your kid’s screen time?: Parenting issues arise due to social media, tech